Elementary School

 • Utilize Independent Reader’s Workshop model of teaching with students reading self-chosen “good-fit” books for continued reading practice and consistent application of skills

-• Individual/small group reading conferences with teacher for differentiation of learning
+• Individual/small group reading conferences with the teacher for differentiation of learning

 • Development of multiple comprehension strategies for reading